sourcegraph/sourcegraph-sentry/README.md

     "projectId": "[Sentry project ID, e.g. "1334031"]",
     "linePatterns": [
         // List of RegExp patterns that match error handling code, e.g. "throw new Error+\\(['\"]([^'\"]+)['\"]\\)",
         // !!
-Make sure to capture the error message in a RegExp group !!
+Make sure to capture the error message in a RegExp group and escape special characters to ensure compatibility with JSON Schema!!
       ]
     "filters": {
         [
             "repositories": [
-                // List of RegExp repo names asociated with this Sentry project ],
+                // List of RegExp repo names asociated with this Sentry project.
+            ],
             "files": [
                 // List of RegExp that matches file format, e.g. "\\.tsx?",
-                // or for more specific matching, folder matching, e.g. "(?:web|shared|src)\/.*\\.tsx?"
+                // or for more specific matching, folder matching, e.g. "(?:web|shared|src)/.*\\.tsx?"
         ],
     }
   }